Anatomy of the Eye

 Click Image to Enlarge Click Image to Enlarge

-optic nerve-a bundle of nerve fibers that connect the retina with the brain.
-The optic nerve carries signals of light, dark, and colors to the area of the brain (the visual cortex), which assembles the signals into images (i.e., our vision).
+Optic nerve.
+A bundle of nerve fibers that connect the retina with the brain.
+The optic nerve carries signals of light, dark, and colors to the area of the brain (the visual cortex), which assembles the signals into images (for example, our vision).

 Click here to view the

 Online Resources of Eye Care